Menu

 Use a wireless lavalier microphone

-There are times when a wired instrument can be a safety hazard to others or a small sound system has no available channels.
+There are times when a wired instrument can be a safety hazard to others, or a small sound system has no available channels.
 One low-tech solution is to attach a wireless lavalier microphone to one of the keyboard's external speakers and mix it into an existing channel with a wireless receiver.
 The keyboard and player can be positioned anywhere within the microphone's range, and the sound can be balanced through the mixing board.

 Feed the keyboard into a mixing board or pre-amp

-A safer solution for keyboard amplification is to plug the synthesizer into a mixing board first and then adjust the channel to the proper balance.
+A safer solution for keyboard amplification is to plug the piano into a mixing board first and then adjust the channel to the proper balance.
 This is a workable solution for church and performance halls where the player can hear other musicians and the keyboard through monitors or PA speakers.
 An experienced sound mixer should be able to monitor the keyboard's channel and keep everything in balance.

-Plug into a powered bass or keyboard amplifier
+Plug into a powered keyboard amplifier

 Pros and cons of digital keyboards